-- 1. Greet the future Associates as they arrive.
-Have them complete their name tent cards, and introduce yourself.
+- 1. Complete your name tent card, and introduce yourself.

-- 2. Have the future Associates form pairs and interview each other for five minutes (name, hometown, interests).
-Allow five minutes for each future Associate to make a drawing of information collected during the interview.
-Each future Associate introduces his/her partner using the drawing.
+- 2. Form pairs and interview each other for five minutes (name, hometown, interests).

-- 3. Cover administrative matters on a rip chart.
+- 3. Administrative matters.

 - Class and Break Times

 - Smoking Policy

 - Facility Arrangements

 - Refreshments

 - Rest Rooms

 - Fire Exits

 - Medical Facilities

 - Dress Code

 - Emergency Plans

-- 4. The facilitator will explain that this training program consists of classroom instruction and learning experiences that actively engage the future Associates through adult learning techniques such as; role-playing, hands-on simulations, etc. This will be followed by Structured On-the-Job Training (SOJT).
+- 4. This training program consists of classroom instruction and learning experiences that actively engage the future Associates through adult learning techniques such as; role-playing, hands-on simulations, etc. This will be followed by Structured On-the-Job Training (SOJT).
 A pretest will be given at the end of the classroom section, then a final test and evaluation after the Structured On-the-Job Training.

 - 5. The classroom instruction will involve presentations, demonstrations, short reading assignments, discussions, hands-on practice, role-playing, and various other exercises to help you relate the concepts you are learning to what you will do on the job.
 The SOJT is specific to each type of transaction.
 This one-on-one training is conducted in a station or branch within your district.

-- 6. The facilitator will inform future Associates that guest speakers may address the class regarding their areas of expertise.
+- 6. Guest speakers may address the class regarding their areas of expertise.